Matthew Sorinola: Milton Keynes Dons

 In 2017, Sorinola joined Milton Keynes Dons academy having previously played for Fulham's academy sides.
 He signed a professional deal with the club in June 2019.
 During the 2019–20 EFL Trophy, Sorinola made three first team appearances, against Fulham U21, Wycombe Wanderers and Newport County.
 He signed a new contract with MK Dons in December 2019, before joining Beaconsfield Town on loan in February 2020.

 Sorinola scored his first professional goal for the club on 8 September 2020, in a 3–1 EFL Trophy win over Northampton Town.
 On 30 January 2021 he scored his first league goal in a 2–0 away win over AFC Wimbledon.

 Union SG

 On 14 May 2021, Sorinola joined newly-promoted Belgian First Division A side Union SG on a three-year deal after rejecting a new deal with MK Dons.
 He scored his first goal for the club on 18 September 2021 in a 2–1 home win over Zulte Waregem.

 On 24 June 2022, he joined EFL Championship club Swansea City on a season-long loan, reuniting with former coach Russell Martin.

+On 28 December 2023, Sorinola was released by mutual consent.

+Plymouth Argyle

+On 17 January 2024, Sorinola returned to England, joining Championship club Plymouth Argyle.